The Ring (franchise): Crew

+Other media

+The novel as adapted by the Japanese radio station TBS as a radio drama in 1996 with significant changes such as Kazuyuki Asakawa becoming a radio DJ named Toru Asakawa, Ryuji becoming his female love interest Ryouko, Tomoko (one of the first four victims) becoming the only victim, Toru's radio colleague Tomokazu, Sadako's well being under the radio station, and Sadako wanting to use the Internet to spread himself and offering Toru to bring back into life his deceased daughter if he helps her, thus combing elements of Rasen into the story.
+This adaptation later got two different CD releases.

+The novel was also adapted by the BBC into an hour-long radio drama as part of their Fright Night series, and starred Naoko Mori as Sadako.
+In this rendition, the counterpart of Kazayuki is instead named Mitchell Hooper and is portrayed as a British expatriate residing in Japan as a journalist rather than a Japanese citizen by birth and, consequently, his wife is renamed to Toni.
+Otherwise, the plot of the radio drama is fairly close to the original novel.

 Reception

-The original 1991 novel Ring sold 500,000 copies by January 1998, and 1.5million copies by July 2000.
+The original 1991 novel Ring sold 500,000 copies by January 1998, and 1.5 million copies by July 2000.

 Box office performance

 Critical and audience response

-In his review of Sadako (2019), the film critic and psychoanalyst Pieter-Jan Van Haecke remarked that while Sadako does not work as a horror movie, the atmospheric tension that marks the films turn the film into an enjoyable experience.
+In his review of Sadako (2019), the film critic and psychoanalyst Pieter-Jan Van Haecke remarked that while Sadako does not work as a horror film, the atmospheric tension that marks the films turn the film into an enjoyable experience.

 Unofficial films

 In 2015, Hikiko-san vs Sadako (or simply Hikiko vs Sadako), directed by Nagaoka Hisaaki was released.
 While the DVD cover features a character resembling Sadako emerging from a well, the character in the film is named Sadako Takamura.

 In 2016 and 2017, Bunshinsaba vs. Sadako and Bunshinsaba vs Sadako 2, both directed by River Huang, a crossover with the Bunshinsaba film series, were released.
-A third film, Bunshinsaba vs Sadako 3, was originally scheduled for release in 2020, but was delayed and its release date is unknown.
+In 2021, the third film in the series, formerly known as Bunshinsaba vs Sadako 3, was renamed Bunshinsaba: Hoichi the Earless (because of the addition of Kuman thong to the Chinese Bunshinsaba series' star Bixian the Pen Fairy and Sakado).
+It, too, was directed by River Huang.

 The Return of Sadako, released in 2018, was the first stand-alone Chinese Ring film to be made following the crossover film Bunshinaba vs. Sadako in 2016; produced by Scarecrow Pictures, the film's killers are renamed as sisters Sadako and Kawako, who flee to China alongside their father after the outbreak of the Second Sino-Japanese War, before turning against one another for the love of a Japanese boy; years later a projector is discovered in their house with their souls imprinted upon it.
 Though the film was marketed as an unofficial sequel to Sadako 3D 2, it is in-fact a remake.

+Sadako: Pendant of Mourning was released on DVD on September 13, 2024, it was originally supposed to be released on Amazon Prime Video.